weisrc/bigsys/README.md

 BigSys stands for Big System.
 It is also a play of word as it sounds like Big Sis.
 This name is also a reference to Big Brother in 1984 by George Orwell.

-This bot is quite computationally heavy as it uses 7 machine learning models when all functionalities are bootstraped.
+This bot is quite computationally heavy as it uses all the following machine learning models when all functionalities are bootstraped.

 ## Models